reactome/reactome_galaxy/README.md

 The tools are available through the Galaxy ToolShed, the official repository for Galaxy tools:

 **ToolShed Distribution**:

-- Both tools are packages and distributed together in the [central toolshed](https://toolshed.g2.bx.psu.edu/)
+Both tools are packages and distributed together in the [central toolshed](https://toolshed.g2.bx.psu.edu/).
+Currently, distribution is a manual process.
+New revisions can be released to the toolshed by following the following steps:
+1. Update the tool versions in [reactome.xml](galaxy/local_tools/reactome/reactome.xml) and [reactome_gsa.xml](galaxy/local_tools/reactome-gsa/reactome-gsa.xml)
+2. If the tool requires a new version of CLI, you must first release to bioconda by following the bioconda packaging above.
+Then update the dependency in [reactome.xml](galaxy/local_tools/reactome/reactome.xml)
-- Currently, distribution is a manual process.
-New revisions can be added by running `planemo shed_update --shed_target toolshed` from the `galaxy/local_tools` directory.
+3. `planemo shed_update --shed_target toolshed` from the `galaxy/local_tools` directory.

 ### Installation Notes for Galaxy Administrators